ChrisPelatari/vitepress.chris.pelatari.com/blog/posts/2024-11-10-implementing-stripe-checkout-session-in-aspnet-core-minimal-api.md

 There are many, many examples of Stripe integration on the web, including videos.
 Here's the problem with *every single other example*: they HARD CODE values for processing payments. 😩

-So, I will walk through my implementation of a Stripe Checkout session using ASP.NET Core Minimal API.
-This approach leverages the simplicity and performance of minimal APIs while integrating with Stripe for payment processing.
+So, I will walk through my server side implementation of a Stripe Checkout session using ASP.NET Core Minimal API.
+This approach leverages the simplicity and performance of minimal APIs while integrating with the Stripe.NET nuget package for payment processing.
 I'll cover setting up the project, configuring CORS, and implementing the Stripe Checkout session.

 TL;DR: The secret sauce is model binding in the API call, you must build up the dynamic cart contents from your front end.
+I have implemented front ends in both Vue.js and simple vanilla JavaScript with html.
+I will leave that part up to you, dear reader.

 ## Prerequisites

-- .NET 8 SDK
+- dotnet 8 SDK or later
 - Stripe account with API keys
-- Front-end application (I used Vue.js)
+- Front-end application

 ## Setting up the project